Tibetan Mastiff: Appearance

-The Tibetan Mastiff is considered a primitive breed.
 It typically retains the hardiness which would be required for it to survive in Tibet, Ladakh and other high-altitude Himalayan regions.

 Instinctive behaviors, including canine pack behavior, contributed to the survival of the breed in harsh environments.
 It is one of the few primitive dog breeds that retains a single estrus per year instead of two, even at much lower altitudes and in much more temperate climates than its native climate.
 This characteristic is also found in wild canids such as the wolf and other wild animals.
 Since its estrus usually takes place during late autumn, most Tibetan Mastiff puppies are born between December and January.

 Its double coat is long, subject to climate, and found in a wide variety of colors, including solid black, black and tan, various shades of red (from pale gold to deep red) and bluish-gray (dilute black), often with white markings.
 As of 2014, some breeders had begun marketing white Tibetan mastiffs.
-These dogs are actually very pale gold, not truly white.

 The coat of a Tibetan Mastiff lacks the unpleasant big-dog smell that affects many large breeds.
 The coat, whatever its length or color(s), should shed dirt and odors.
 Although the dogs shed somewhat throughout the year, there is generally one great molt in late winter or early spring and sometimes another, lesser molt in the late summer or early autumn.
 (Sterilization of the dog may dramatically affect the coat as to texture, density and shedding pattern.)

 Tibetan Mastiffs are shown under one standard in the West, but separated by the Indian breed standard into two varieties: Lion Head (smaller; exceptionally long hair from forehead to withers, creating a ruff or mane) and Tiger Head (larger; shorter hair).